bbchallenge/bbchallenge/src/routes/story.md

 #### Machine ID

-the Busy Beaver Challenge is based on a <a href="/method#seed-database" rel="external">seed database</a> of 88,664,064 undecided 5-state machines, see <a href="/method" rel="external">Method</a>.
+The Busy Beaver Challenge is based on a <a href="/method#seed-database" rel="external">seed database</a> of 88,664,064 undecided 5-state machines, see <a href="/method" rel="external">Method</a>.
 We can consequently refer to undecided machines with their ID in this database.

 For instance: <a  href="https://bbchallenge.org/55897188" rel="external">https://bbchallenge.org/55897188</a>